xbabs/xbabs/README.md

 - Customer Data Pre-Processing

-👨‍💼 **RELATED EXPERIENCE:**

-- Maintenance Analyst at ExecuJet Aviation (2019 - 2021)
-- Data science Intern at cognizant (virtual training, May 2023)

-🌐**MEMBERSHIPS:**

-I am an active member of the Society of Artificial Intelligence, affiliated with the International Association of Engineers.
-I have also participated in the Internship Experience UK: Engineering Infrastructure program facilitated by Bright Network.
-Furthermore, I contribute to the Python Software Foundation, collaborating with other Python enthusiasts on open-source projects.

 🔭 I’m currently learning and working on Natural Language Processing, Transformers and image analysis

 👯 I’m looking to collaborate on open-source projects on model development, building and deployment for production.